Rate of Convergence for Cardy's Formula: Set-up and notation

 \begin{pictures}

 \end{pictures}

 We extend the domain of $G^\delta$ from the lattice $(\Omega^\delta)^*$ to all of $\Omega$ by triangulating each hexagonal face and linearly interpolating in each resulting triangle.
-The choices for each face are rotations of and .
+The possible triangulations for each face are and and rotations thereof.
 We will see that the choice of triangulation is immaterial.
 We obtain Theorem~\ref{thm:cardyrate} as a corollary of the following theorem.